barbazul/1kfa/mod_guide_gm.md

  * Reduce magic item charge capacity
  * Place black-side red cards on mundane items for damage
  * Take away Pack cards
- * Take away item cards (careful with this one - use only when appropriate)
+ * Take away Item cards (careful with this one - use only when appropriate)
  * Take away marker tokens (ie, those created by Where It Hurts, etc.)

 Note, **a GM cannot take XP from a player**.
 Use of XP should always be